-In portrait photography, there are a few technical and artistic elements to consider when you are on the quest for the perfect portrait photograph.
-In this post, you are going to find 5 such tips.
+In portrait photography, there are a few technical and artistic elements to consider when you are on the quest for the perfect photograph.
+You will find five such tips in this post.
 I applied many of these ideas while taking photographs at the Toronto Newsgirls Boxing Club in Toronto which were used to produce an award-winning zine.

 1. You and Your Subject